-CSCI Official Side Event at CHOGM 2022 – High Level Segment
+CSCI Official Side Event at CHOGM 2022 – High Level Event

-This Official Side Event provides an important opportunity to convene key Commonwealth stakeholders, to present the Call to Action, share good practice and explore opportunities to mobilise the Commonwealth, to identify priorities and actions to advance the Call to Action at the CHOGM and beyond.
-The Side Event will directly contribute to the overarching CHOGM theme of ‘Delivering a Common Future: Connecting, Innovating, Transforming’ and will complement the work being undertaken in other forums.
-People are at the heart of the Commonwealth agenda and this event will focus on approaches that ensure citizens are at the heart of making cities inclusive, safe, resilient and sustainable.
+This Official Side Event provided an important opportunity to convene key Commonwealth stakeholders, to present the Call to Action, share good practice and explore opportunities to mobilise the Commonwealth, to identify priorities and actions to advance the Call to Action at the CHOGM and beyond.
+The Side Event directly contributed to the overarching CHOGM theme of ‘Delivering a Common Future: Connecting, Innovating, Transforming’ and complemented the work being undertaken in other forums.
+People are at the heart of the Commonwealth agenda and this event focused on approaches that ensure citizens are at the heart of making cities inclusive, safe, resilient and sustainable.

-Recognising the reality that 60% of the Commonwealth population is under 30 there will be a particular focus on integrating the voices of young leaders and professionals into the dialogue.
-This interactive programme will provide a natural segue into the closing segment of the Business Forum on Thursday 23 June, which is being organised by the Rwanda Development Board, supported by the Commonwealth Enterprise & Investment Council.
-For more information on this event email info@commonwealthsustainablecities.org.
-For more information about CHOGM 2022, click here.
+Recognising the reality that 60% of the Commonwealth population is under 30 there was a particular focus on integrating the voices of young leaders and professionals into the dialogue.
+This interactive programme provided a natural segue into the closing segment of the Business Forum on Thursday 23 June, which was organised by the Rwanda Development Board, supported by the Commonwealth Enterprise & Investment Council.

 programme – wednesday 22 june